 The identified Irish mtdna match is the only one I have with the 7142 people who identified as having Irish as their earliest direct maternal line ancestor – that means my match represents less than .015% of the Irish pool of connected testers.

 There are about 300,000 who have done mtdna with FTDNA – and I only match 4 of them – these matches represent a little over .001% of the total pool of mtdna testers at FTDNA.

 So I was surprised and pleased to discover these matches as I was not overly optimistic about having any.
-Now having written to several of them, I hope one day to hear from them?
+Now having written to several of them, I have received replies from two and I hope one day to hear from the others ?

 I also noticed another possibly close H1bb descendant in the Scottish Hebrides Project at FTDNA – the place of origin was not given but the earliest maternal line ancestor’s surname was MacDougall.
 Plausibly this is probably consistent with some sort of Scottish origin?
 I wondered if this person might be a mtdna match or not, compared with my mtdna matches at FTDNA.